 Doctors refer to irritated skin caused by an overworking immune system as eczema.
 Although your immune system works to protect you from infections and diseases, when you have eczema, your immune system goes crazy and makes your skin overreact.
-For itchy, rashy skin due to eczema, call or make an appointment online today with Dr. Erin Ducharme, MD at Ducharme Dermatology, Inc. in Clive, Iowa.
+For itchy, rashy skin due to eczema, call or make an appointment online today with Dr. Erin Ducharme, MD at Ducharme Dermatology, Inc. in Clive and Greater Des Moines Area, Iowa.

 The most common forms of eczema include: